openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 Each device has 'json' channel which is reflecting the structural data of a device.
 If you see wrong, missing or too much channels this data is needed to adapt implementation.
-This channel is only for development purposes.
+This channel is only for development purposes and **will be deleted in release version!**

 | Channel   | Type   | Read/Write | Description                                  | Advanced |
 |-----------|--------|------------|----------------------------------------------|----------|